InquisitorJax/Training/Projects/Project2.md

 Please note that this project must also be added to github please.

+## Global packages you must have installed
+1. build-utilities-commandline
+1. http-server
+1. jspm

+To install a global package use the following command

+`npm install -g <packagename>` e.g. `npm install -g jspm`

 ## Starting a new project
 To create a new project:
 1. Create a project folder.